Sixth Form Expectations

 - Compulsory for Year 12, only leave site during break and lunch.

 - Students who are sick should report to MI (MI to inform Sixth Form Reception).

 - In case of emergency students are to report to the Sixth Form Reception in the first instance.
 Sixth Form Reception to request permission for pupil to go home.

 - Year 12 and 13 students should be at AM registration for 8.45am and finish at 3:10pm.

 - Any Year 12 and 13 students can sign out during break and lunch time only.
-A sign out/in sheet will be found in the school canteen.
+They can use their school security lanyard to sign in and out.
 They must return before the end of the break or lunch time.

 - The content of A Level / 16-19 courses is very high, it is important that you do not miss lessons.

 - It is expected that students achieve 95% attendance throughout the academic year.

 - Attendance, an exemplary record of attendance says a huge amount about you as a person: that you are dedicated, well – motivated; organised and someone who takes responsibility seriously.
 Good attendance also plays an important role when applying to higher education establishments or for employment.